dustinfarris/django-ember-authentication/README.md

 be that user.
 The user's properties then become instantly available to the session template, and to anything else with access to the SessionController.

-## Notes

-I've found that having the "current user" readily available is actually not all that important.
-With a well-built backend, all data will be pre-filtered to the active user before it hits Ember.

 ## Acknowledgements

 Big thank you to the Ember team and [Tom Christie][] for Django REST Framework.
 These two projects